The Alaska Division, of U.S. Ski & Snowboard.

 Join the Team Behind the Teams!

-The Alaska Division of U.S. Ski & Snowboard is now recruiting for two key volunteer board positions: Treasurer and Secretary.
+The Alaska Division of U.S. Ski & Snowboard is still recruiting for Board Secretary.
 This is a unique opportunity to support youth ski racing in Alaska, shape the future of our programs, and make a lasting impact in our ski community.

 Whether you’re a parent, coach, alumni, or dedicated supporter—we’d love to have you on board.